Blue Island Train Station Vermont Street

 The Blue Island Rock Island Rail Roads have been a part of the town since 1852.
-This was created only a mere 17 years after the town’s formation.
+The station was created a mere 17 years after the town’s formation.
 The town had been formed in order to help individuals travel to Chicago and south to Joliet in a much faster rate.
 This site is where a significant event in the Pullman Strike occurred.
-James Murwin threw a switch into the train.
-This has caused a shutdown in the railroads for three days.
+James Murwin threw a switch, causing a three-day railroad shutdown.

 One of the most important aspects of the Pullman Strike was the involvement of the railroad workers from Blue Island.
 During the strike, many Blue Islanders gave support to those who were on strike.
 3 One of the issues labor railroad workers had against their employers was their treatment and services.
 Individuals fought for the protest in Blue Island believing they did not provide safety precautions at night when it was the most hazardous.
 3 Blue Islanders went to the town hall in order to discuss their problems.
 Problems hit a high, in Blue Island on June 30, James Murwin, threw the switch on locomotive no.19.4 It was a controversial decision that led to delays in the services of the company.
 Many of those who were on strike did not approve of the decision to hit the switch.
 Over time they felt it was an effective move.
 This led to Rock Island being closed for three days.
 A couple of days later, strikers went out to protest the site.
 They did not want the train to keep on going.
 Police were at the scene ready to arrest anyone who would cause a disturbance.
 It took two hours for the trains to go through.
 The workers who were on strike lost their effort against their companies.
 Then, Murwin had to pay a bail of $500 to $5,000 for what he had done to the locomotive.3 Everything soon went back to normal once the strike was over.